Transferring Business Management

 The division of management responsibilities can be based on business functions such as marketing, finance, or production.
 For example, a party with interest in record keeping and computers may be given financial management responsibilities while the other party may have the responsibility for marketing decisions.
 The parties must communicate these decisions to each other.
 Any decisions that directly affect both functions can be made jointly.
 For example, the marketing decision of selling grain affects the financial cash flow of the business.

 People have different management styles because they have different personalities.
 Some managers are analytical and like detail (such as record keeping).
 Others rely on strong interpersonal skills and are good at networking and team building.
 Still others are drivers and enjoy competition and risk-taking.

-Examine your management style and the styles of the other parties in the business.
+Examine each management style and the styles of all parties in the business.
 What are their strengths and weaknesses?
 A two-generation arrangement may be more successful if the parties have different management styles.
 Managers with different styles often complement each other and compensate for the other’s weaknesses.
 For example, an analytical decision maker may get too involved in facts and details and not seek the advice of other family members.
 Conversely, a manager with strong personal skills may be overly concerned about the needs of individuals and have difficulty making decisions that are in the best interest of the business.
 However, in certain situations, the parties may have management styles that clash.

-Withdrawing from management
+Withdrawing from Management